Baginz/Baginz/README.md

 ## Hi there !
-I'm Vitaly and I'am a Junior Frontend Developer from Yaroslavl!
+I'm Vitaly a Junior Frontend Developer from Yaroslavl!

 * 🤟 I like to write code!
 * 😊 I'm responsible, motivated, easy-to-learn React Frontend Developer open to work now.